rhuiz4/showReview/README.md

 Research on Grunt: https://gruntjs.com/getting-started, and its many plugins: https://gruntjs.com/plugins

-Made the login system, user authentication, and session largely based on the starter code.
+Made the login system, user authentication, and session using Passport, largely based on the starter code.